MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **Required Scopes:** We strongly encourage you to follow the *least privilege principle* when creating your PAT.
 For the task to properly work you only need the following security scopes:

   - Work Items: Read & Write (`vso.work_write`)

+- <a name="allowRedirectDowngrade">**Allow Downgrade Redirects:**</a> Enable this option to allow redirects to downgrade from HTTPS to HTTP.
+Normally, you should never need to enable this option.
+However, for some on-premises setups where your Team Foundation or Azure DevOps Server is exposed through a gateway, which terminates the SSL connection, setting this option may be needed.
+If you are affected by such a setup, you will see the error message `Redirect from HTTPS to HTTP protocol.
+This downgrade is not allowed for security reasons.
+If you want to allow this behavior, set the allowRedirectDowngrade option to true.`.

+  **Attention:** HTTPS to HTTP downgrades pose a security risk!
+Before enabling this option, please first consider changing your on-premises setup and enable HTTPS on your server instance instead of terminating the SSL connection on the gateway.
+To make the potential security risk visible, the task creates a warning if this option is enabled.

 Icons made by [Pavel Kozlov](https://www.flaticon.com/authors/pavel-kozlov) from https://www.flaticon.com is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)